PennLINC/qsiprep/docs/preprocessing.rst

 .. figure:: _static/sub-pnc_carpetplot.png
     :scale: 40%

-    For eddy higher motion appears more yellow, while lower motion is more blue.
+    For eddy slices with more outliers appear more yellow, while fewer outliers is more blue.

 Preprocessing pipeline details
 ---------------------------------